-The long-term consequences are split ends, lack of lustre and breakage.
+The long-term consequences are split ends, lack of luster and breakage.
 This can be avoided by applying protective products before any heat styling.
 These products make styling easier and prevent topical overheating.
 Equally important is the choice of the styling device.
 Newer flat irons have special coatings (e.g. ceramic coatings), which ensure even and moderate heating of the hair.

 Nine Tips for Gentle Heat Styling

 - Beware: Hair must be dry before you use heat to reshape it.
 As long as hair is wet its chemical structure is altered.
-When heat is applied to wet hair it can permanently damage the dandruff layer and the hair structure
+When heat is applied to wet hair it can permanently damage the cuticle layer and the hair structure

 - Before every styling you must therefore apply styling products, which protect your hair against heat damage